Choi58/Neural_Network_00/README.md

 existing methods does not capture the meaning of text queries and depend on specific words

 ## Baseline for understand the project
-To help with understanding the project, i will introduce the most famous model(Mask R-CNN) used in the project. https://github.com/yz93/LAVT-RIS
+To help with understanding the project, i will introduce the most famous model used in the project. https://github.com/yz93/LAVT-RIS

 ![Pipeline Image](pipeline.jpg)